THE BEST VALUE CARBON WHEELSET

 (Comparative Performance Key: + Average, 0 Par, – Worse)

-You can see which wheelsets are stiffer in the charts summarizing and comparing performance within each category review.
+You can see which wheelsets are stiffer in the charts that summarize and compare performance within each category review.

 Vertical Compliance (aka Comfort)